RBAC Features in Hitachi ID Bravura Identity

 Roles can also be assigned automatically, by defining a class of users who should be assigned a given role and associating that class with the role.
-In this case, both on a batch basis (e.g., nightly), with a throttle mechanism, and as user profiles are altered in a manner that changes their qualification for the user class, roles are automatically assigned or revoked.
+In this case, both on a batch basis (e.g., every few hours), with a throttle mechanism and as user profiles are altered in a manner that changes their qualification for the user class, roles are automatically assigned or revoked.

 Requests to create new user profiles can specify a role -- either instead of or in addition to other entitlements that the new user should be provisioned.

 Requests relating to preexisting users can include role changes.
 Role changes may cause entitlements to be added, removed or left in place.

 Some users may have a legitimate reason to retain privileges beyond those called for in their assigned roles or may not need all of the privileges in that role.
 Identity Manager supports users who remain legitimately out of compliance, through approved exceptions to role-based security entitlements.

 Users can be flagged for role-based access control (RBAC) enforcement.
 This means that any entitlements they have in violation of their assigned roles -- either too many or too few -- can be detected and automatically remediated.